 This documentary presents the activities of UNESCO and its partners in the fight against the illicit trafficking of cultural property.
 It focuses on the different actors involved in this illicit activity, from local art dealers to international organized-crime networks, and highlights the importance of international cooperation in the protection of cultural heritage, and is aimed at raising awareness to the general public as well as authorities working in the cultural heritage sector.

 This documentary was produced thanks to the financial support of the Federal Office of Culture of the Swiss Confederation.

 Fighting illicit traffic of cultural property in South-East Europe

 The UNESCO Venice Office produced this 15 minutes video with a view to raising awareness to a large audience on the fight against the illicit traffic of cultural goods in South-East Europe.
 The objectives of the video is to promote best practices, the value of cultural property and increase awareness on the importance of the public’s contribution to the management and protection of their cultural heritage.

 Available in: Albanian | Bosnian | Bulgarian | Croatian | Macedonian | Montenegrin | Romanian | Serbian | Slovenian

 Warning!
-Preventing the looting of cultural property in Africa.
+Preventing the looting of cultural property in Africa

 The clips were financed with the support of the Federal Office of Culture of the Swiss Confederation and the Ministry of Education, Culture and Science of the Netherlands.